Learn something new every day More Info... by email

 The radial nerve begins at the structure known as the brachial plexus.
 This is a network of nerve fibers traveling from the spine and into the neck, armpit region, and then into the arm.
 The brachial plexus has the responsibility of providing the nerve supply to the muscles and skin of the arm.

-Due to the significance of the radial nerve to the human body, injury involving this nerve has the potential to compromise normal motor and sensory function, particularly involving the arm.
+Due to the significance of this nerve to the human body, injury involving this nerve has the potential to compromise normal motor and sensory function, particularly involving the arm.
 The humerus is the bone found in the upper arm.
-As the radial nerve inserts itself into this bone, a fracture can lead to nerve damage.
+As the nerve inserts itself into this bone, a fracture can lead to nerve damage.

 Some symptoms that may indicate nerve dysfunction involving the radial nerve include pain or numbness, particularly in the hand, or difficulty when trying to extend the wrist or the elbow.
 Abnormal sensations such as tingling or a pins and needles feeling may also be present.
 Any of these symptoms should be reported to a medical professional in order to obtain a proper diagnosis.